tejendra160/RHESSys-Nepal_Sensitivity_analysis/README.md

-#Explanation of each Code files
+#Explanation of each Code file
+#This branch doesn't include the in-built RHESSys parameters in the sensitivity analysis.

 Parameters_value_range:
 The file "Parameters_range_value.csv" contains three columns: Parameter Name, Lower Limit, and Upper Limit.